XanderSteyn/xandersteyn/README.md

 My development approach is built on a strong understanding of system vulnerabilities, which guides me in designing secure, scalable, and maintainable applications.
 I prioritize simplicity, aiming to create software that performs efficiently and adapts effectively over time.

 Outside of coding, I play piano by ear; fast, emotional pieces that help me clear my head.
 I've even started composing my own music, which feels like a way to put what I'm thinking into sound.
-I find peace watching the pair of squirrels in my garden, thinking through ideas in quiet spaces, and soon, trying to turn a blank canvas into something worth looking at.
+I find peace in quiet moments outside in my garden, watching the pair of squirrels as I think through ideas; and soon, trying to turn a blank canvas into something worth looking at.

 > Open sourcing my personal projects isn't something I typically do, as I prefer to keep my work private.
 > However, my HyperionDev projects are publicly available to showcase my skills for job opportunities.